Enbridge violated the easement that allows it to use the Great Lakes for its pipeline in several ways (watch video).

 Urge President Biden to ActSeveral troubling factors have come together that cause grave concern:

-• Enbridge contractors severely damaged pipeline supports in 2019, but all Enbridge safety measures missed the damage, which wasn't even discovered until June 2020 - at which point the pipeline was temporarily shut down to inspect the damage (subsequently reopened)
+• Enbridge contractors severely damaged pipeline supports in 2019, but Enbridge safety measures missed the damage, which wasn't even discovered until June 2020.
+The pipeline was temporarily shut down to inspect the damage (subsequently reopened).

-• The tarnished safety record of Enbridge, Inc., the Canadian company that operates the pipeline, including the largest inland oil spill when its Line 6B spilled 1.1 million gallons of tar sands bitumen into the Kalamazoo River in 2010
+• Enbridge, Inc., the Canadian company that operates the pipeline, has a tarnished safety record.
+Its spills include the second-largest inland oil spill when Line 6B spilled 1.1 million gallons of tar sands bitumen into the Kalamazoo River in 2010.

-• There are ongoing issues of compliance with the contract between the pipeline company and the State of Michigan (the Easement), including eight known violations
+• The contract between the pipeline company and the State of Michigan (the Easement) has ongoing compliance issues.
+Gov. Whitmer revoked the easement in 2021 because of eight known violations that make the pipeline dangerous.

 • An increase in the volume and pressure of fluids moving through the pipelines

-• The lack of transparency about safety inspections and what petroleum products are being transported through Line 5 in the Great Lakes
+• There is a lack of transparency about safety inspections and what petroleum products are being transported through Line 5 in the Great Lakes.

 • University of Michigan scientists modeled the currents in the Straits of Mackinac and called it "the worst possible place for an oil spill in the Great Lakes."